reprogrammer/faq/_posts/2013-10-04-how-can-i-set-the-editor-for-all-mercurial-projects.md

 ---
 layout: post-layout
-title: How can I set my username for all Mercurial projects?
+title: How can I set the editor for all Mercurial projects?
 tags:
 - mercurial
 ---